bxlab/metaWRAP/README.md

 ## INSTALLATION
  To start, download [miniconda2](https://conda.io/miniconda.html) (the Python 2.7 version) and install it.
 This will make installing all dependancies of metaWRAP much easier.
-First, try out conda by installing git, if you do not have it yet:
+Once you have conda installed, try it out by installing git, which you will use for the installation:
  ``` bash
  conda install git
  ```